First Supervisors Meeting is on Saturday 28th October at 2pm.

-Russian Orthodox Kids Camp (Camp ROK) was founded on the belief that young Orthodox people, aged 8 to 17 years, should be offered the opportunity to come together and experience cultural, spiritual and social nourishment in a structured yet relaxed natural camp setting.
+Russian Orthodox Kids Camps began in the early 1980’s, run by members of the Russian Orthodox Church in Cabramatta.
+Now known as Camp ROK, they were founded on the belief that young Orthodox people, aged 8 to 17 years, should be offered the opportunity to come together and experience cultural, spiritual and social nourishment in a structured yet relaxed natural camp setting.

 Running of the Camp